 Travel expenses later reimbursed by the committee are treated differently.

 Although such advances are considered in-kind contributions until reimbursed, special reporting rules apply when individuals pay for campaign expenses and later receive reimbursement from the committee.

-The official staff of members of Congress cannot contribute to their employing member’s campaign.
+The Hatch Act prohibits official staff of members of Congress from making a contribution to their employing member’s campaign.
 As such, it is important for those individuals to avoid advancing any funds to the campaign (for example, buying stamps for a campaign mailing).

 Additional provisions of the Hatch Act apply to congressional and presidential staff.
 For more information, contact the Office of Special Counsel, which administers that law.